bharatchhipa/CashRich/README.md

 # CashRich
-Code is present on Development Branch
+Code is present on Development Branch \n
-To test : Postman Collection is attached
-Architecture diagram : Attached
+To test : Postman Collection is attached \n Architecture diagram : Attached

 Configuration